God-Centered, Christ-Exalting, Bible-Saturated

 Expository, Christ-Centered Preaching

 As the pillar and ground of the truth, the most important function of the local church is the faithful preaching and proclamation of God’s Word.
-Every preacher ought to desire to faithfully say what God says, rather than creatively concocting their own words.
+Every preacher ought to desire to faithfully say what God says, rather than creatively concocting his own words.
 The power of preaching is not found in oratory skills, nor the dynamic personality of the preacher, nor the clever arrangement of relevant topics, but in the precision and accuracy of the exposition and application of the Biblical text.
 The Word of God changes lives; therefore, it is our goal to faithfully deliver Scripture’s timeless truths to our modern world.

 The intent of expository preaching is to ‘expose’ what God has already said in His word.
-The faithful preacher must study to discern the meaning of Biblical passages – carefully working through all the data (grammatical, historical, contextual, theological) in a specific text.
+The faithful preacher must study to discern the meaning of Biblical passages, carefully working through all the data (grammatical, historical, contextual, theological) in a specific text.
 The faithful preacher must take the point of the Bible text as the point of the sermon.
 Since the central theme of Scripture is the revelation of Christ and His work of redemption, faithful handling of the Biblical text will always expose the glory of Jesus Christ and His glorious gospel.

 Congregational, Christ-Centered Praise